 Dessert at The Bubble Room

 Cross the street from Key Lime Bistro and get into the lineup at The Bubble Room Restaurant.
-This restaurant also serves dinner but what it is famous for is its toy inspired decor and huge slices of cake.
+This restaurant also serves dinner, but what it is famous for is its toy inspired decor and huge slices of cake.

-The place was packed with people and hard to photograph, but it is one of those cool, chaotic places that you just have to experience once yourselves.
+The place was packed with people and hard to photograph, but it is one of those cool, chaotic places that you have to experience once yourselves.
 If you have kids they will go crazy in here.
 I’m not sure if it is all the toys or just the sugar!
 For more information and reviews.